Eurasian Elk: Profile and Information

 This helps to provide healthy sources of seedlings, and this practice is very favorable to the elk.

-The Eurasian elk, Unlike most other deer species, don’t form herds and are very solitary animals, aside from calves who stick with their mother until she begins estrus (Common at 18 months after birth the calf), at which point the young bull is chased away by the cow.
+The Eurasian elk, Unlike most other deer species, don’t form herds and are very solitary animals, aside from calves who stick with their mother until she begins estrus (Common at 18 months after the birth of the calf), at which point the young bull is chased away by the cow.

 Habitat